-Table 10-1 - Recommended mitigation measures for the operational phase
+Table 10-1 - Recommended mitigation measures for the operational phase -------------- ---

-Aspect Impact Detailed Mitigation Measures Mitigation Type (Modify, remedy, control or stop) e.g. Modify through alternative method; Control through noise control; Control through management and monitoring; Remedy through rehabilitation Time period for implementation (time period when the measures in the environmental management programme must be implemented Measures must be implemented when required) Compliance Indicator (Impact avoided, noise levels, dust levels, rehabilitation standards, end use objectives etc.) Compliance with Standards (A description of how each of the recommendations made, will comply with any prescribed environmental management standards or practices that have been identified by Competent Authorities) Responsible person Soils Spillages (hazardous and non-hazardous) from operation of conveyor belts, trains, machinery or vehicles.
+Aspect Impact Detailed Mitigation Measures Mitigation Type (Modify, remedy, control or stop) e.g. Modify through alternative method; Control through noise control; Control through management and monitoring; Remedy through rehabilitation Time period for implementation (time period when the measures in the environmental management programme must be implemented Measures must be implemented when required) Compliance Indicator (Impact avoided, noise levels, dust levels, rehabilitation standards, end use objectives etc.) Compliance with Standards (A description of how each of the recommendations made, will comply with any prescribed environmental management standards or practices that have been identified by Competent Authorities) Responsible person Soils Spillages (hazardous and non- hazardous) from operation of conveyor belts, trains, machinery or vehicles.
 Potential leaks from vehicles and machinery could contaminate underlying soil.
 Hydrocarbon spillage must be cleaned out immediately.
 Spill kits are available at all sites.
 Contaminated soil must be remediated or disposed of in inappropriate and licensed hazardous areas.
 Adherence to the Handlings and Spills Procedure and Emergency Response Procedure included in the Sea Munye EMP, Document Number: SP-SHEQ-031.
 Training on hazardous substances and chemicals handling must be conducted periodically.
 Drip trays placed underneath stationary vehicles with the potential of spilling.
 Regular housekeeping and maintenance procedures outlined in the SWMP must be followed.
 Hazardous substances must be handled according to the relevant legislation relating to the transport, storage and use of the substance and all storage facilities must be equipped with large, clearly readable material safety data sheets (MSDS).
 Control through management and monitoring; Compliance with the Grindrod Waste Management Plan.
-Ongoing Impact avoided, noise levels, dust levels, rehabilitation standards, end-use objectives etc National Environmental Management: Waste Act 2008, OHS Hazardous Substances Regulations Act Environmental Manager/Officer Air quality Operational impacts of air emissions on sensitive receptors; material handling.
-Loading and unloading: Modifying or ceasing loading activities during dry and windy conditions.
-Avoid double handling of material where possible.
-Minimising the drop height of the material from truck loads.
-Using bund walls to shelter the tipping process and protect particulates from resultant stockpiles being further entrained by wind erosion.
-Using water carts with boom sprayers or wet suppression systems when loading and unloading activities occur.
-Control through management and monitoring Ongoing Inspections and audits of the sites National Environmental Management: Air Quality Act 39 of 2004 (NEM:AQA) Environmental Manager/Officer Air quality Wind erosion from stockpile/s.
+Ongoing Impact avoided, noise levels, dust levels, rehabilitation standards, end-use objectives etc National Environmental Management: Waste Act 2008, OHS Hazardous Substances Regulations Act Environmental Manager/Officer Air quality Operational impacts of air emissions on sensitive receptors; material handling. s of air Loading and unloading: Ongoing Grindrod to review and refine the air dispersion model in conjunction with the regulatory agency as needed.
+Inspections and audits of the sites National Environmental Management: Air Quality Act 39 of 2004 (NEM:AQA) Environmental Manager/Officer Air quality Wind erosion from stockpile/s.
 Decrease erosion potential on stockpiles: Limiting unnecessary disturbances to stockpiles.
 Permanent stockpiles be enclosed with concrete berms.
 Control through management and monitoring Ongoing Inspections and audits of the sites Environmental Manager/Officer